-In addition to my private practice I currently work with a local authority working with women fleeing domestic violence and before that I worked with homeless mental health patients.
+In addition to my private practice I currently work with a local authority Commissioning services that support vulnerable adults and young people including survivors of domestic abuse and before that I worked with homeless mental health patients.
 In that past, I have worked as an adult psychotherapist within a large South London NHS Mental Health Trust, provided therapy to individuals struggling with addiction in a substance misuse service and for a number of years I have worked for a well known mental health charity called Mind.

 I am a member (No 719510) of the British Association for Counselling and Psychotherapy and registered on their accredited voluntary register 052250.
 I am also a member (218640) of the the British Psychological Society and UPCA, which is the institutional member of the United Kingdom Council for Psychotherapy.

 Ethically I am bound by the code of ethics and conducts published by the ethics commitee of the British Psychological Society.